amitsaha/amitsaha.github.io/content/aws-network-acl-docker.md

 Date: 2018-08-14 20:00
 Category: infrastructure

-In this post, I discuss a problem (and how I solved it) I encountered while working with AWS (Amazon Web Services) Network ACLs, docker containers and ephermal port ranges.
+In this post, I discuss a problem (and its solution) I encountered while working with AWS (Amazon Web Services) Network ACLs, docker containers and ephermal port ranges.
 # Infrastructure setup